-The case of the big white truck
+The case of the big white truck [updated]

 CNN has covered the case of the big white truck at a fever pitch of intensity since Wednesday.
 The Daily Caller’s Chuck Ross notes that a TV broadcast search engine shows that the network mentioned the truck 33 separate times between Wednesday and Friday.
 Ross has also compiled a useful set of screenshots documenting CNN’s obsessive interest in the case.

-Omri Ceren has been calling out CNN (and others’) lack of coverage devoted to the ongoing protests in Iran.
+Omri Ceren has been calling out CNN and others for their lack of coverage devoted to the ongoing protests in Iran.
 Omri took note of this CNN tweet from the early morning hours:

 Trump's 2017, in 17 tweets | Analysis by Gregory Krieg https://t.co/KC7mNp6VEL pic.twitter.com/PAv7GZtIWF

-Note: UPDATE: Omri updates his coverage to observe that CNN has gotten around to what’s going on in Iran…in its own way.